Connecting your phone to rental car infotainment system? There is a big, hidden privacy risk

 The lack of regulation in the rental car industry further exacerbates the privacy risks, and the amount of data rental car companies are capable of collecting has grown.
 "This alone should catalyze major overhauls of internal policies and customer communications practices.
 The scary part is that rental car companies may not know just how much customer data they are collecting, which means their risk management frameworks are likely incorrect," said Nicholas Reese, adjunct professor at NYU's Center for Global Affairs.

 Experts highlighted several potential solutions that rental car companies should adopt to better protect customer info.
 The most obvious is automatic data deletion, or systems that automatically delete synced data when vehicles are returned.
-"Automatic data wiping between rentals should be a universal measure," said Lorri Janssen-Anessi, director of external cyber assessments at BlueVoyant.
+"Automatic data wiping between rentals should be a universal measure," said Janssen-Anessi.

 In the least, "Customers should be warned of the risks of syncing their devices to rental cars and be prompted to un-sync when the rental is returned," said Paul Bischoff, consumer privacy advocate at Comparitech.